 No, we only offer group lessons as part of our 12-week long sessions.
 We do not offer trail rides.
+Check out Explore Minnesota for trail riding opportunities.

 Do you offer individual lessons or trail rides?